dedis/cothority/blscosi/blscosi/README.md

 ## Further Information

 During the sign and verify operations, each message is prefixed with a constant token.
-Withtout it, the BLSCoSi service could be used as an oracle, allowing a malicious user to lead an attack by getting the service to sign a malicious block, for example.
+Without it, the BLSCoSi service could be used as an oracle, allowing a malicious user to lead an attack by getting the service to sign a malicious block, for example.

 For more details, e.g., to learn how you can run your own CoSi server or cothority, see the [wiki](../../conode/README.md).
 The same applies to blscosi.